aresta/ESP32_GPS/README.md

 # ESP32_GPS

 The goal is to build a portable GPS device that displays a map with your position in a small display.
-The map data is extracted from the OpenStreetMap data project and reduced to only the basic elements for a clear navigation, e.g. while mountaing biking.
-The script extracts basically polylines and polygons to display the roads, paths, rivers, buildings, forest, etc.
+The map data is extracted from the OpenStreetMap project data and reduced to only the basic elements for a clear navigation, e.g. while mountain biking.
+The scripts extracts basically polylines and polygons to display the roads, paths, rivers, buildings, forest, etc.

 To download and extract the map files of your country/area see: https://github.com/aresta/OSM_Extract.
 It is still work in progress, but it's already funtional.
 Once you extract and generate the map files copy them into the SD card and put the SD card in the device.